kennethkflai/projects/Capturing Causality/README.md

 ```
 python3 fall.py --timestep=20 --cycle=10 --base=100 --mult=1 --modeltype=0 --lr=0.001 --wd=0.
 ```
-Timestep is the number frames to be used, cycle is the number of times to restart cycle based on Cosine annealing, base is the number of epoches in a cycle, mult is the multiplier to increase number of epoches after each cycle, lr is the learning rate, and wd is the weight decay.
+The timestep is the number of frames to be used, the cycle is the number of times to restart cycle based on Cosine annealing, the base is the number of epochs in a cycle, mult is the multiplier to increase the number of epochs after each cycle, lr is the learning rate, and wd is the weight decay.